Broadcast Media Production, Television Area of Concentration

 Broadcasters speak or read from scripted materials, such as news reports or commercial messages, on radio or television.
 May announce artist or title of performance, identify station, or interview guests.

-A suggested two-year course sequence for full-time students in Broadcast Media Production, Television Area of Concentration
+A suggested two-year course sequence for students in Broadcast Media Production, Television Area of Concentration

 Suggested Course Sequence